kpictor/obsidian-AzureTTS/README.md

 This plugin integrates Microsoft Azure's Text-to-Speech service directly into Obsidian, allowing you to listen to your notes with high-quality neural voices.

+**✨ Now fully compatible with iOS/iPadOS!**

 ## Features

+- **Cross-Platform Support**: Works seamlessly on Desktop, iOS, and iPadOS
-- **One-Click Reading**: A convenient icon in the left-hand ribbon menu to start reading your notes.
+- **One-Click Reading**: A convenient icon in the ribbon menu to start reading your notes
 - **Intelligent Playback**:
-    - If you have text selected, playback will start from your selection and continue to the end of the note.
+    - If you have text selected, playback will start from your selection and continue to the end of the note
-    - If you have no text selected, playback will start from your current cursor position.
+    - If you have no text selected, playback will start from your current cursor position
+- **Platform-Optimized Controls**:
-- **Playback Controls**: A simple controller appears in the status bar during playback, allowing you to pause, resume, and stop the audio.
+    - **Desktop**: Simple status bar controller with pause, resume, and stop buttons
+    - **Mobile/iOS**: Modal dialog with touch-friendly controls for better usability on mobile devices
-- **Easy Voice Selection**: Validate your Azure credentials and fetch a list of available voices directly within the plugin's settings.
+- **Easy Voice Selection**: Validate your Azure credentials and fetch a list of available voices directly within the plugin's settings

 ## How to Set Up